 In May 2020, we announced the general availability of UltraWarm for Amazon OpenSearch Service, which enabled a cost-efficient and performant solution for older data.
 UltraWarm scaled the benefits of a hot domain configuration for Amazon OpenSearch Service by using a combination of Amazon Simple Storage Service (Amazon S3) and optimized compute nodes to provide a hot-like experience using stack-wide granular caching, adaptive prefetching, and query optimizations.

-Today, we introduce cold storage for Amazon ES – a fully managed, low cost storage tier that makes it easy to durably store historical data and analyze on-demand, at a lower cost than other storage tiers.
-Cold storage is a great fit for scenarios in which a low ROI necessitates an archive or delete action on historical data, or if you need to conduct research or perform forensic analysis on older data with Amazon ES.
-The following diagram illustrates Amazon ES domain architecture that includes hot storage, UltraWarm and cold storage.
+Today, we introduce cold storage for Amazon OpenSearch Service – a fully managed, low cost storage tier that makes it easy to durably store historical data and analyze on-demand, at a lower cost than other storage tiers.
+Cold storage is a great fit for scenarios in which a low ROI necessitates an archive or delete action on historical data, or if you need to conduct research or perform forensic analysis on older data with Amazon OpenSearch Service.
+The following diagram illustrates Amazon OpenSearch Service domain architecture that includes hot storage, UltraWarm and cold storage.

-Amazon ES customers who tried the beta version of this feature, shared the following observations.
+Amazon OpenSearch Service customers who tried the beta version of this feature, shared the following observations.